 3.2.2 Empirical framework of the logit model

 This study used the logit model to examine the factors that influence the adoption of improved maize seeds among farmers in the Southern Highlands of Tanzania.
-The dependent variable is binary taking the value of one or zero, thus making it possible to employ logit model.
+The dependent variable is binary taking the value of one or zero, thus making it possible to employ the logit model.
 The value one (1) represents a farmer who has adopt improved maize seeds, while the value of zero (0) represents a farmer who did not adopt improved maize seeds.
 The following simple regression model is considered:

 Yi=β0+β1X1+ei……………………… (1)